 1. Should we put a keyword in our domain name?

 This was a hot practice many years ago.
-Search engines caught on (as it was abused) so it doesn’t have the visibility lift it once had.
+Search engines caught on (as it was abused by SEOs) so it doesn’t have the visibility lift it once had.
 Choosing a domain name requires research to strike a balance between search phrases, something easy for your clients and prospects to remember, and relevant to your business name.
 Keep in mind that most people don’t bookmark URLs like they used to.
 They’ll search for your business name and expect you to show in the top results on a Search Engine Results Page (SERP).

 2. How much SEO to reach 1,000 – 5,000 unique visitors per day?

 Every industry and website is different.
 Bringing qualified traffic to your website is both an art and science.
-There’s no magic formula; SEO has been tailored to each business.
-We counsel our clients on having realistic expectations about SEO, especially if they are in a crowded marketplace with competitors who have already invested in SEO.
+There’s no magic formula.
+SEO must be tailored to each business.
+We counsel our clients on having realistic expectations about SEO, especially if they are in a crowded marketplace with competitors who have already heavily invested in SEO.
 White Hat SEO can take 3-5 years if you’re competing against a mature SEO player.
 Localization is one way to target keywords with less competition.
 That said, in-depth keyword research can help provide the necessary data about qualified traffic and what’s a realistic target.

 3. What are the ideal lengths for blog posts?

 Again, there is no magic formula.
 We do know, however, that Google rewards in-depth and relevant content.
 A page or post should answer a question.
 The focus should be on readable, quality content that’s ultimately worthy of sharing (also called an inbound or earned link).
-Yoast, the SEO Plugin creator, recommends a minimum post length of 300 words but depending upon the subject matter, 1,000 words may be too much or too little.
+Yoast, the SEO Plugin creator, recommends a minimum post length of 300 words but depending upon the subject matter, 1,000 words may be too little.
 For example, this post is over twelve hundred words.
 Is it enough?
 Did I answer your SEO questions?
-Is is too much?

 4. What is the optimal keyword density?

 Google quality guidelines are all about a positive user experience.
 If an article or page is keyword stuffed, your human audience is going to be turned off.
 Google’s search algorithm now includes artificial intelligence.
 15-20% of daily searches in Google are brand new, meaning it’s a word combination never seen before.
 Search engines are striving to understand search intent so they can deliver the best results and meet a searcher’s expectations.
-That means synonyms of keywords are factored into online visibility.
+That means synonyms of keywords are also factored into online visibility.
 For example, the keyword for this post could be “SEO Questions.”
 Appropriate synonyms could be: SEO considerations, SEO factors, search engine optimization advice.
-As Hummingbird evolves, Google will better understand the intent of a search.

 If you use WordPress, we recommend the WordPress SEO by Yoast plugin.
 It can help you optimize your content.
-Note: that’s only one piece of the puzzle.
+Note: that’s only one piece of the optimization puzzle.
 Yoast is guessing on Google’s preferences.
 We use another paid tool to help optimize content.
-This is a service we include to our active clients.
+By the way, access to this paid tool is a perk for our clients.

-5. How much amount of SEO is needed for us to appear on page one of Google?
+5. How much SEO is needed for us to appear on page one of Google?

 If any SEO firm promises you specific rankings within a specific period of time, run away.
 Fast.

 First, it’s unethical because there are so many factors out of your control.
 Second, rankings are not necessarily the right success measurement.
 Third, are you talking about ranking for your site, or just some pages?
 Getting visibility without clicks won’t help your business grow.
 Getting clicks without conversions also doesn’t make business sense.
-For new websites in a competitive marketplace, choosing longer tail search phrases with localization (e.g., WordPress website design in Silicon Valley, WordPress designer in NYC) may have less competition while driving qualified traffic to your website.
+For new websites in a competitive marketplace, choosing longer tail search phrases with localization (e.g., WordPress website design in Silicon Valley, AdWords management Cupertino) may have less competition while driving qualified traffic to your website.
 It just takes more strategic focus and content-creation effort.
 TLDR: What do you want from being on the first page of Google?

 6. How can we link our site to another service or company?
 Should we add links to these companies in our blog articles?